Ever listen to a podcast and wonder what goes into making one?

 Especially when you want to stick to a release schedule, you hear the pounding drumbeat—“prep, produce, promote… prep, produce, promote…”—and it can feel so unrelenting.

-For Heard About, getting guests is my biggest challenge.
+For Heard About, getting guests was my biggest challenge.

-There are only so many people who have been involved in famous events, and only so many of them will even read my pitch.
+Only so many people have been involved in famous events, and only so many of them will even read my pitch.

 Enter that temptation to compromise—to lower my standards for what guests I have on, dilute the podcast’s vision, or widen the net so much the show becomes unrecognizable—just so I can keep churning out content.